mmasdeu/Lean-game-maker/README.md

 ## Acknowledgements

-This fork aims at adding new features to the great original project of [mpedramfar](https://github.com/mpedramfar/Lean-game-maker/).
-The first one is the addition of hinted proofs.
+This fork aims at adding new features to the great original project of [mpedramfar](https://github.com/mpedramfar/Lean-game-maker/):

+- Hinted proofs: parts of the proof are shown to the player, who only needs to complete the remaining sorry(s).
+- View Source: A new button that opens the source of the current level in a Lean Web Editor, to make it easy to modify and add new levels to a game.